faoroj/Michigan-Water-Usage/README.md

 ## Contact me!
 If you have any questions or suggestions, you can contact me at [Jordon Faoro](mailto:jfaoro15@gmail.com).
-I would love to hear from you!
+I would love to hear from you!.